KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Status-Article.md

 This article describes the KeyboardKit status engine.

-KeyboardKit has ways to check various keyboard statuses, e.g. if a keyboard is enabled in System Settings, if Full Access is enabled, if a keyboard is actively being used, etc.

-This information can be used to make an app help users to set up their keyboard properly.
+KeyboardKit has ways to check various keyboard statuses, e.g. if a keyboard is enabled in System Settings, if Full Access is enabled, if a keyboard is actively being used, etc. This can be used to help users set up their keyboard.

-👑 [KeyboardKit Pro][Pro] unlocks more status-related views & utilities.
-Information about Pro features can be found at the end of this article.
+👑 [KeyboardKit Pro][Pro] unlocks more keyboard status-related views & utilities.
+Information about Pro features can be found further down.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro

-## Keyboard Status Namespace
+## Namespace

 KeyboardKit has a ``KeyboardStatus`` namespace that contains status-related types and views, like the ``KeyboardStatus/Label`` that can be used to visualize a certain status value, as well as the ``KeyboardStatus/Section`` which is unlocked by KeyboardKit Pro.

-## Keyboard Status Context
+## Context

 The observable ``KeyboardStatusContext`` can be used to observe the state of any keyboard: